drmonkeysee/drmonkeysee.github.io/content/theme-base.markdown

   </body>
 ```

 Some details have been truncated or omitted for brevity but you get the idea.
 I notice in a lot of examples the base template defines a block that encompasses the entire `<head>` tag but at this point I don't see a use-case where any child template will override the entire tag.
 Until that need arises I'm defining blocks for extending common elements like meta tags and links.
-The content block may become more nuanced once I start looking at layout but for now a simple block emcompassing all visual elements makes for easy testing of child templates.
+The content block may become more nuanced once I start on layout but for now a simple block emcompassing all visual elements makes for easy testing of child templates.

 Speaking of which, I need to start defining those.
 Up next, layout!